Employee Setup & Info Guide | User Documentation | Striven

 • No Limit: Indicates that an Employee can approve Sales Orders no matter the dollar amount.

-• Negative/0 Line Items: Either allows or denies the Employee’s ability to quote Sales Orders with negative or $0 line items within the selected Sales Order.
+• Negative/0 Line Items: Either allows or denies the Employee’s ability to quote Sales Orders with negative or 0 Line Items within the selected Sales Order.

 • Time Off